qubvel-org/segmentation_models.pytorch/README.md

 The main features of this library are:

- - High level API (just two lines to create NN)
+ - High level API (just two lines to create neural network)
  - 4 models architectures for binary and multi class segmentation (including legendary Unet)
  - 30 available encoders for each architecture
- - All backbones have pre-trained weights for faster and better convergence
+ - All encoders have pre-trained weights for faster and better convergence

 ### Table of content
  1. [Quick start](#start)